 That’s probably the best place to start off your journey, really.
 It’s a beautiful walk (or bus ride, if you’re lazy like me), it’s entirely free of charge, and the Belvedere observatory offers amazing views of downtown Montreal and the mountains over on the south bank.
 Great selfie spot, too.

-Tip: if you’re brave enough to get up really early, try and catch the sunrise from atop Mont-Royal.
+Tip: if you’re brave enough to get up really early, try to catch the sunrise from atop Mont-Royal.
 Seeing the morning light slowly make its way over the skyscrapers is such a beautiful thing.

 2. Take a Montreal food tour

 Montreal is nothing if not a foodie city.
 Our culinary classics might be of the greasy kind, but that doesn’t make it’s all we’re good at!
 Montrealers love to treat themselves to a night out and have a good meal.
 In fact, Montreal technically has more restaurants per capita than New York City!

-There are many food tours to choose from in Montreal, but my personal favourite is the Mile End food tour with localmontrealtours.com.
+There are many food tours to choose from in Montreal, but my personal favourite is the Mile End Food tour with Local Montreal Food Tours.

 Wear your eating pants!

 That’s a no-brainer, and probably on everybody’s list already.
 But it was worth noting nonetheless!
 Neither of these dish look very appetizing, but trust me – once you’ve had your first bite, you’ll never want to have fries or a sandwich any other way.

 La Banquise (994 Rachel Est)